 Contact Kandi Jones at Kandi.jones@tvcc.edu for (kristen.bennett@tvcc.edu) more information about foundation scholarships that are currently available.

 We are proud of you for pursuing your dreams!
 Don't give up and remember we are here for you if you need us.
-Email us at foundation@tvcc.edu or 903-670-2620 or call the Advocacy Center at 903-675-6257.
+Email us at foundation@tvcc.edu or call 903-670-2620.

 Endowed Foundation Scholarships